Introduction to Human Subjects Research

 Protection of Human Subjects

-The State University of New York at Fredonia maintains that every member of the College community has the responsibility to ensure that research is conducted ethically and with rigorous compliance to standards and practices that will reassure public trust, safeguard the welfare of human subjects and promote scientific discovery.
+The State University of New York at Fredonia maintains that every member of the University community has the responsibility to ensure that research is conducted ethically and with rigorous compliance to standards and practices that will reassure public trust, safeguard the welfare of human subjects and promote scientific discovery.

 In 1974, Congress passed the National Research Act creating the National Commission for the Protection of Human Subjects of Biomedical and Behavioral Research.
 The National Commission wrote the Ethical Principles and Guidelines for the Protection of Human Subjects of Research (commonly called the Belmont Report).
 Investigators assume the ultimate ethical responsibility for their work with human subjects.
-Society grants them the privilege of using other humans to advance scientific knowledge.
-Compliance with human subject protections regulations should be seen as “the right thing to do” because it helps protect the rights and welfare of human subjects and preserves public trust in research.